stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/7-network-policies.md

 kubectl run test-from-default --image=busybox --rm -it --restart=Never -n default -- wget -O- --timeout=2 http://backend.netpol-test
 ```

-The test pod in the default namespace should now be able to connect to the backend service.
+The test pod in the `default` namespace should now be able to connect to the backend service in the `netpol-test` namespace.

 ### Task 10: Creating an Egress Policy